Azrieli-College-of-Engineering/final-project-mordecai-yeshayahu/README.md

 DO NOT USE FOR ILLEGAL PURPOSES.
 USE AT YOUR OWN RISK.

-Instructions below for the *website setup only*
+Instructions below for the *website setup + react2shell exploit*

 ## Running the website